Plant bulbs in spring

 When to plant bulbs in spring

-To plant bulbs in spring - or rather bulb plants - wait until the crocuses and daffodils are coming up outside in gardens.
+To plant bulbs in spring – or rather bulb plants – wait until the crocuses and daffodils are coming up outdoors.

 That's when it's safe to plant potted bulbs as bedding plants.